 This may seem obvious, but if your potential visitor can’t find your site you’re not going to convert the person into a patient.
 Simply having a website may seem like enough.
 You may have hired a local digital design firm or even a freelancer to build your site.
 But the problem is, that firm or designer isn’t well versed in search engine optimization.
 Your site is beautiful, but it exists in the netherworld because it doesn’t rank in search.

 Your site’s framework has to be friendly for Google to understand it.
 Your site needs to load in the correct order and quickly.
 Your site needs to be mobile friendly.
 It has to have accurate titles, proper meta tags, and relevant keywords.
 Even consistency in your practice name, address, and phone across various listings and on your practice Facebook page is crucial for search ranking.

-Point is, having a beautiful website means nothing if no one is seeing it.
+The point is, having a beautiful website means nothing if no one is seeing it.
 It has to be optimized for search.

-Keep updating your content
+4) Keep updating your content.

 When Google’s bots search your website, they are looking for well-written, informative copy that helps them understand what you are providing.
 It then matches the searcher’s query with the best options to make the searcher happy with the returned search results.
 Google wants satisfied searchers.

 To let Google know you’re the answer to the particular search your content needs to be up-to-date, informative, and engaging.
 If new techniques are changing a procedure, your content needs to reflect that.
 This will earn your site elevated ranking in organic search, and that will bring more visitors to your site.
 From there, your detailed, engaging content can convert them to patients.

 5) Utilize social media to convince visitors to become patients.

 While we all have different opinions about social media and its effect on areas of our lives, the fact is social media, particularly Facebook, can give your practice a human side that is different from your practice website.